alexander-irbis/finshir/README.md

     -V, --version    Prints version information

 OPTIONS:
-        --connect-timeout <TIME-SPAN>        Try connect a socket within a specified timeout.
+        --connect-periodicity <TIME-SPAN>    This option will be applied if a socket connection error occurs (the next connection will be performed after this periodicity) [default: 10secs] --connect-timeout <TIME-SPAN>        Try connect a socket within a specified timeout.
 If a timeout is reached and a socket wasn't connected, the program will retry the operation later [default: 30secs]